 If you’re wondering which one of these bicycling teaching tools is better, stay tuned.
-We’ve got the full and honest rundown on each of these preparative gizmos.
+We’ve got a full and honest rundown on each of these preparative gizmos.

-While training wheels can fend of confidence-busting falls to the pavement, they also keep children from learning how to counter-steer and balance.
+While training wheels can fend off confidence-busting falls to the pavement, they also keep children from learning how to counter-steer and balance.

 On the other hand, small children can benefit from training the muscles in the back of their legs.
 Most balance bikes lack brakes.
 Training wheels are one of the only learning tools that provide children with exposure to them.